 SPECIAL HEARING PROCEDURES APPLICABLE TO VIOLATIONS OF TAXI AND LIMOUSINE COMMISSION LAWS OR REGULATIONS

-ALJ.
-The term “ALJ” means an administrative law judge appointed by the chief administrative law judge of OATH pursuant to section 1049 of the charter.
+Administrative law judge.
+The term “administrative law judge” means a person appointed by the chief administrative law judge of the office of administrative trials and hearings pursuant to section 1049 of the charter.

 Appeals unit.
-The term “appeals unit” means the unit authorized under section 6-19 of title 48 of the rules of the city of New York to review ALJ and hearing officer decisions.
+The term “appeals unit” means the unit authorized under section 6-19 of title 48 of the rules of the city of New York to review administrative law judge and hearing officer decisions.

 Commission.
 The term “commission” means the New York city taxi and limousine commission.